need ability to manipulate access control lists

 can add as many DNs as he wants.

-#7 Updated by Matt Jones almost 17 years ago
+#7 Updated by Matt Jones about 17 years ago

 In general we don't want to have the user have to type in a DN.
 Unfortuately,